 This second point is important to consider: the fact that you have a patent on your product does not mean that other companies might not own patents on other aspects of your product that could prevent you from selling it.
-A product can be covered by multiple patents.
-For example, a hardware product might have different components such as a processor, input devices, output devices, form factor components, and so on.
-Different patents might cover different features of the product.
+A product can be covered by multiple patents, and different patents might cover different features of the product.
 Even though you have patents on some parts of the product, other companies might still own patents on other parts of the product.
 The process of determining whether other companies have patents on your product is known as freedom to operate (FTO) and is distinct from the process of obtaining a patent.
 If you want to make sure that you can make a product without being sued by other companies for patent infringement, then you can hire an attorney to do a search for existing patents and provide a freedom to operate opinion.